datasci888/ADHD-detection/README.md

 # ML7267ProjectCodes
-Option 1: Just grade part 01 as presented.
+Option 1: Grade part 01 as presented.

 01:
 01a:  01_a_MLP_Bandwaves.ipynb